s1232/amsparser/readme.md

 ## Power meter HDLC parser

-Small, naive command line tool that accepts a HDLC frame from a certain automatic power meter as a byte array and returns a json string containing the current power consumption and a timestamp, suitable for a POST request to Cognite's API for writing data points:
+Small command line tool that accepts a HDLC frame from a certain automatic power meter as a non-textual byte array and returns a json string containing the current power consumption and a timestamp, suitable for a POST request to Cognite's API for writing data points:

 ```